CosticaPuntaru/react-vs-angular/readme.md

 !(./data-flow.png)

-given the above example, we want to make a webpage, when we click the button, a request to the server with its id, the server respondes with the update counter and the view needs to render it
+given the above example, we want to make a webpage, when we click the button, a request to the server with its id, the server responds with the update counter and the view needs to render it

 ### uni directional:
 1. button1 clicked